-United Texas Bank first started operating in 1986 with headquarters located in Dallas, Texas.
-It has assets of $440 million and $339 million in deposits, ranking it as a medium-size bank.
-United Texas Bank lacks premium access to customer service, with no options for live chat or all-day service.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-On the whole, United Texas Bank is a great choice and should warrant serious consideration, with a score of 4.2 stars out of 5 from the SmartAsset experts.
-United Texas Bank has the complete package of product offerings, which include savings accounts, checking accounts, money market accounts, CDs and IRAs.
+United Texas Bank started in 1986 and is headquartered in Dallas, Texas.
+United Texas Bank handles assets of $440 million along with $339 million in deposits, making it a medium-size bank.
+United Texas Bank lacks premium access to customer service, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+We gave United Texas Bank a 4.2 stars out of 5, suggesting it is a great choice and should warrant serious consideration.
+United Texas Bank offers a full selection of product offerings, including savings accounts, checking accounts, money market accounts, CDs and IRAs.
 It has a fair savings rate compared to the average savings account.
-If you're interested in stress-free personal checking, United Texas Bank offers an option without a monthly fee.
-Banks that offer free checking and a high interest rate savings account are your best option for gaining the highest income from your deposits while having easy access to your funds.
+If you're looking for a checking account for everyday use, United Texas Bank's standard checking account does not have a monthly fee.
+Banks that offer no-fee checking as well as a high interest rate savings account are your best option for getting the most income from your deposits while having easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-United Texas Bank features a savings rate of 0.25%, which is fair as compared against the national average.
-Its one-year CD has a rate of 2.60%, while its highest-yielding money market account earns at a rate of 1.25%.
-Given its below average savings rate, you should think about looking elsewhere to open savings accounts.
+United Texas Bank has a savings rate of 0.25%, which is poor compared to other U.S. banks.
+United Texas Bank's one-year CD has a rate of 2.60%, while its highest-yielding money market account earns at a rate of 1.25%.
+Given its noncompetitive savings rate, you should think about looking at the competition to open savings accounts.

 How United Texas Bank's Savings Rates Compare

-On average, United Texas Bank charges its customers extremely low fees in comparison to the average U.S. bank.
-With no monthly fee, United Texas Bank is ideal for those who want a simple checking account.
-United Texas Bank refunds their out-of-network ATM fees (with conditions), which gives easy access to cash at any time.
+United Texas Bank typically has extremely low fees in comparison to the average U.S. bank.
+With no monthly fee, United Texas Bank is perfect for those who want a simple banking experience.
+United Texas Bank refunds their out-of-network ATM charges (with conditions), making finding an ATM a free and straightforward process.

 United Texas Bank is a brick-and-mortar bank, with two total branches in Texas.
-With mobile and web apps, United Texas Bank makes mobile banking convenient, even on the go.
-You can utilize United Texas Bank's mobile app to control your funds by reviewing current statements, transferring money and reaching customer service.
-United Texas Bank gets a superb consumer satisfaction score based on relatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.
+It also offers access to mobile and web apps for a straightforward mobile-banking experience.
+United Texas Bank's mobile app lets you control your finances by reviewing account balances, transferring funds as well as reaching support representatives.
+United Texas Bank receives an exceptional consumer satisfaction rating due to comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

-United Texas Bank is a medium-size bank and handles $440 million in assets and $339 million in deposits.
-United Texas Bank's Texas Ratio is 0.00%, signifying a low probability of failure.
+United Texas Bank is a medium-size bank owning assets totaling $440 million as well as $339 million in deposits.
+United Texas Bank's Texas Ratio is 0.00%, signifying that the bank is in outstanding financial well-being and unlikely to fail.
 Additionally, United Texas Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis